Therapy for Relationship Stress

 These differences are frequently misunderstood as disinterest, avoidance, or lack of care.
 Over time, this can create cycles of frustration, resentment, or shutdown on both sides.

-Relationship stress is rarely resolved by better communication scripts alone.
+Relationship stress is rarely resolved through better communication scripts alone.
 Therapy focuses on what happens emotionally and physiologically when connection feels threatened.

 In individual or couples therapy, we may work on: